HankB/HDD-fan-control/README.md

 ## Motivation

 Test FreeBSD install in crap case with poor air flow.
-To keep drives cool an ordinary desk fan is positioned to blow in the froint of the case with the bulkhead covers removed.
+To keep drives cool an ordinary desk fan is positioned to blow in the front of the case with the bulkhead covers removed.
 This keeps the drives below 40C during a scrub but is not needed at all times.
 It can be connected to a smart switch that can be turned on/off to maintain reasonable temperature.

-### Compoinents
+### Components

 * Desk fan.
 * TP-Link HS100 (WiFi) Smart plug.
 * <https://github.com/HankB/tplink-smartplug> to manipulate the smart plug.

+### Requirements

+* `bash`
+* `jq`

 ## Strategy